 Schönbrunn Palace Christmas and New Year’s Market

 Filling up the courtyard in front of the former imperial residence, Schönbrunn Palace, another of Vienna’s iconic tourist destinations, are yet 80 more stalls, selling more handcrafted gifts and decorations made from glass, wood, paper and tin!
 Of particular interest here were the unique world maps with all the world’s monuments which I wish I had bought!
 A gargantuan Christmas tree lights up the court yard, standing tall in front of the palace while Christmas carols are sung with holiday cheer directly in front of it.
-Bust out your holly jolly singing skills!
+Bust out your holly jolly singing skills at the Schönnbrunn Christmas Market in Vienna!

 Here, you can also find a nativity set, as well as purchasing your own to take home.
 The small of Vanillekipferl and Glühwein waft through the air and the atmosphere is enchanting with the palace in the backdrop.
 We enjoyed a variety of Glühweins, for example, Vanilla Eierlikör Punsch, Apfel Strudel Punsch and even a Baileys Punsch!
+This was honestly the BEST Glühwein in Vienna!
 Be sure to try some of the Austrian delicacies such as “Bauerngröstl” or “Kaiserschmarrn”, sweet chestnuts or gingerbread.

 When: November 18th – 26th December 26th, 2017 / New Year’s Market December 27 – January 1st, 2018